swisscatplus/glas/tmp_doc/doc.md

 ## 2.2 Preparing the Python environment

-The Python executable on Linux-based OS is `python3`, but on Windows it is `py`.
+The Python executable on Linux-based OS is `python3`, but on Windows it is `py` or `python`.
 If you are on Windows, replace the executable accordingly on the following commands.

 For a better experience, create a Python virtual environment :